Karol G: 2023–present: Mañana Será Bonito, Tropicoqueta and No Me Arrepiento de Sentir Tanto

 In June 2023, Karol G signed with Interscope Records.
 On 2 June 2023 Karol G released "Watati", a promotional single from Barbie the Album which featured the Panamanian reggaeton artist Aldo Ranks.
 The music video was released on 15 June 2023.
 Karol G released a song called "S91" on 13 July 2023, along with a music video directed by Pedro Artola.
 On 11 August 2023 Karol G released a companion mixtape to Mañana Será Bonito, called Mañana Será Bonito (Bichota Season).
 It includes lead single "S91" and a second single titled "Mi Ex Tenía Razón" released on the same day as its parent mixtape.
 The album includes collaborations with Peso Pluma, Kali Uchis, and Tiësto, among others.

 In 2024 she became the first Latina named Woman of the Year at Billboard Women in Music.

-On June 20, 2024, she released her single, Si Antes Te Hubiera Conocido, her venture into merengue.
-The song peaked at the top of the Hot Latin Songs chart and peaked at #32 on the Billboard Hot 100 and made the year-end list for 2024.
-The song also became the longest running #1 on the Latin Airplay chart, with a total of 27 weeks spent at the number-one position.
+On 20 June 2024, she released her single, "Si Antes Te Hubiera Conocido", her venture into merengue.
+The song peaked at the top of the Hot Latin Songs chart and peaked at No. 32 on the Billboard Hot 100 and made the year-end list for 2024.
+The song also became the longest running No. 1 on the Latin Airplay chart, with a total of 27 weeks spent at the number-one position.
 Also in 2024, she appeared in a recurring role in the Netflix miniseries Griselda, starring Sofía Vergara.
 In August 2024, Karol G was added to Fortnite Battle Royale as an outfit, with an additional outfit being included in the Fortnite Festival Season Pass.
 She also received instruments, a limited-time in-game concert titled Mañana Será Bonito, and other themed content.

+On 20 June 2025, she released her 5th album, Tropicoqueta, which features collaborations with famous artists like Feid and Greeicy.
 On 5 September 2025, Karol G performed at the halftime show of the National Football League's Brazil game.

-On October 15, she appeared at the Victoria's Secret Fashion Show 2025, where she performed two songs from her album, Tropicoqueta, and walked the runway.
-Karol G is the first ever Colombian artist to perform, or walk for the Victoria Secret Fashion Show.
+On 15 October, she appeared at the Victoria's Secret Fashion Show 2025, where she performed two songs from her album, Tropicoqueta, and walked the runway.
+Karol G was the first ever Colombian artist to perform, or walk for the Victoria Secret Fashion Show.
+In November 2025, Karol G and Puerto Rican producer Tainy released a song titled "Única".

+2026—present: No Me Arrepiento de Sentir Tanto

+Karol G became the first Latin woman to headline Coachella, when she topped the bill at Coachella 2026 on 12 and 19 April 2026.
+Her set received critical acclaim.
+Angeliq, Becky G, and Wisin joined as special guests on the first weekend.
+On the same weekend, Greg Gonzalez of Cigarettes After Sex joined Karol G onstage to perform a new song together, "Después de Ti".
+Gonzalez provided the song's guitar instrumentation.
+They officially released the track onto streaming platforms on 23 April, earning 3.8 million streams in the United States within a week and debuting at number 94 on the US Billboard Hot 100, as well as debuting atop the US Hot Latin Pop Songs chart.